 3.aa8 Groupcast with Retries (GCR) Service Period (GCR-SP) aggregate medium access control (MAC) service data unit (A-MSDU): An A-MSDU subject to the GCR service with delivery method equal to GCR-SP.

-3.aa9 Active Groupcast with Retries (GCR) Service Period (GCR-SP): A delivery method for a group addressed stream subject to a GCR agreement wherein the frames are transmitted at any time without regard to the power state of the non-access point (non-AP) stations (STAs) in the group; i.e. a continuous Service Period.
+3.aa9 Active Groupcast with Retries (GCR) Service Period (GCR-SP): A delivery method for a group addressed stream subject to a GCR agreement wherein the frames are transmitted at regular intervals that might be less than the beacon interval(#1297).

 3.aa11 Groupcast with Retries (GCR) transmission opportunity (TXOP): An interval of time when an access point (AP) has the right to initiate frame exchange sequences onto the wireless medium (WM) for the purpose of transmitting multiple frames that are subject to the GCR service.

+Groupcast with Retries (GCR) concealment address: A locally administered group medium access control (MAC) address that is used to prevent group addressed frames transmitted via the GCR-Unsolicited-Retry or GCR-Block-Ack retransmission policies from being passed up the MAC-service access point (MAC-SAP) of GCR-incapable stations.(#1298)

 5. General description